PhN01/pokemon_challenge/README.md

 ### 3.5. `lp_optimization_pipeline` / `ga_optimization_pipeline`

 These two pipelines are responsible for the final submission.
-Each of the two uses a different approach (linear programming or genetic algorithm) to identify the best performing team of 6 pokemons using the predicitons from the previous given the budget constraint.
+Each of the two uses a different approach (linear programming - Mixed Integer programming to be exact- or genetic algorithm) to identify the best performing team of
+6 pokemons using the predicitons from the previous given the budget constraint.

 ## 4. Running Pipelines